by January 31st, 2021

 McKenna Raley is a sophomore at Duke University studying Economics and Environmental Science & Policy.
-A Tulsa native, McKenna embraces the opportunity to bolster its startup ecosystem and hopes her time at Atento will help cultivate the city's reputation for premier entrepreneurial development.
+A Tulsa native, McKenna embraces the opportunity to bolster Tulsa's startup ecosystem and hopes her time at Atento will help cultivate the city's reputation for premier entrepreneurial development.
 She ultimately seeks a career in finance that promotes environmental sustainability and advances a circular economic structure.

-Brock Wright is a graduate student at Oklahoma State University from Dallas Texas..
+Brock Wright is a graduate student at Oklahoma State University from Dallas Texas.
 He received his undergraduate degree in Finance with minors in Accounting and Energy Finance.
 Brock is passionate about pre-seed funding in Venture Capital and aims to use his expertise in intellectual property landscaping to help find premier start-up companies.

 Brianna Davis is a juniors honors International Business major, Legal Communications minor attending Howard University, originally from Tulsa, Oklahoma.
-Brianna is passionate about building her community through social entrepreneurship, and is determined to bring people of color and minoritized groups to the forefront of the tech space to unleash the innovative ideas that have been overlooked.
+Brianna is passionate about building her community through social entrepreneurship, and is determined to bring people of color and minority groups to the forefront of the tech space to unleash the innovative ideas that have been overlooked.

-Joshua Howard is a Senior at the University of Arkansas majoring in Entrepreneurship, double minoring in Finance and Economics.
+Joshua Howard is a Senior at the University of Arkansas majoring in Entrepreneurship, and double minoring in Finance and Economics.
 Joshua is extremely interested in exploring the intersections of Finance, Social Innovation, and Foriegn/Domestic Policy, and is always up for a great conversation.
 Joshua was a previous Venture Capital fellow with Bessemer Venture Partners, Ripple Ventures, and Vencapital - and is excited to continue pushing the boundaries in the world of VC.